Two-foot-gauge railways in South Africa: Otavi Mining and Railway Company

 1903–1961, 567 km in German South-West Africa (today's Namibia).
 Built at the gauge of 600 mm, which did not prevent exchanging locomotives with the two foot (610 mm) lines in South Africa when it was taken over by South Africa (as part of the British Empire) in 1915.
 Regauged to cape gauge.

 Before the gauge conversion many locomotives were interchanged with the South African two foot railway systems depending on various operational considerations.
 After the gauge conversion the remaining stock was transferred to the two-foot lines.

 The slight difference in width is because the Germans who built the Otavi Line used the metric system while the South Africans used imperial units.

 Kalbaskraal–Hopefield–Saldanha

-Operated from 1903–1926 and then re-gauged to Cape gauge.
+Operated from 1903 to 1926 and then re-gauged to Cape gauge.
 It was 46 mi long.
 Originally built from Kalbaskraal to Hopefield, in 1913 the line was extended to Saldanha passing Vredenburg.